Keith, now an obsessional amateur turner, was born in Carlisle Cumbria, on November 5th 1953.

 Prior to this impromptu change of employment a wood lathe was purchased initially to make wheels for wooden toys.
 The Bidex lathe, saw occasional use until 2008.

-Having been born into a household where an affinity with wood existed and a lathe was available, it was probably inevitable that I should develop a lifelong relationship with timber.
-My wood turning experience started at school in Lancaster at age twelve.
+Having been born into a household where an affinity with wood existed and a lathe was available, it was probably inevitable that Keith should develop a lifelong relationship with timber.
+His wood turning experience started at school in Lancaster at age twelve.
 The interest was fostered by an enthusiastic elderly teacher, Alan Chadwick, a retired carpenter and competent turner.
-My initial efforts were supported by the presence of the lathe at home and the gift of a new set of turning tools from dad.
+His initial efforts were supported by the presence of the lathe at home and the gift of a new set of turning tools from dad.

-I am a member of the Association of Woodturners of Great Britain, The Gloucestershire Association of Woodturners, The Forest of Dean Woodturners and The Heart Of England Woodturners and an AWGB approved tutor.
+Keith is a member of the Association of Woodturners of Great Britain, The Gloucestershire Association of Woodturners, The Forest of Dean Woodturners, The Heart Of England Woodturners and an AWGB approved tutor.